 Merlijn left CEVAP in autumn 2018, and obtained extra insights in the area of product development at the company ‘Agile Productontwikkeling’, whilst starting the preparations for what would later be called the Chardon-Dryer project.
-Over the years he kept in closed contact with his alma mater, the University of Technology Eindhoven.
-Helping students discover the fascinating world of thermodynamics whilst keeping in close contact with the lastest developments in the scientific field.
+Over the years he stayed in touch with his alma mater, the University of Technology Eindhoven.
+Helping students discover the fascinating world of thermodynamics whilst keeping in close contact with the latest developments in the scientific field.

 Casper van Wijck started his engineering career by studying Maritime Technology at the Rotterdam University of Applied Sciences.
 Via the field of composite materials, he ended up at Bumaga B.V..
 At this innovation centre of the Dutch paper industry he combined engineering and consultancy work on process technology with technology development.
 This solid base in a highly relevant industry and the background in process technology combined with his hands on engineering attitude and skills, make him a perfect-fit as an engineer for Chardon Engineering.
 Casper leads the engineering team of our office in the province of Gelderland.